 CPIP AND MHEC's CPIP supports Maryland's GEAR UP goals and objectives to increase the number of economically disadvantaged students who intend to pursue postsecondary education.
-GEAR UP GOALS:
+D GEAR UP GOALS:

-MD ObjectiveImprove GEAR UP students' performance in mathematics and English/ language arts (ELA)1to facilitate high school graduation and college matriculation outcomes.
+MD Improve GEAR UP students' performance in mathematics and English/ language arts (ELA)Objective 1 to facilitate high school graduation and college matriculation outcomes.